 The Roswell Park Oishei Children’s Cancer and Blood Disorder program was created for patients with all types of pediatric cancers and blood disorders.
 Unlike pediatric cancer, which can sometimes be treated aggressively and quickly, blood disorders are oftentimes ongoing.
-Our program offers the comprehensive support that your child and family needs every stage of the patient’s blood disorder journey.
+Whether your child needs general hematologic care or specialized treatment for a rare blood disorder, our program offers the comprehensive care and support that your child and family needs every stage of the journey.

 Blood disorders we treat include: